War poetry: Greece

-The Greek War of Independence

-The Greek War of Independence raged from 1821 to 1830 and which resulted in the independence of the Greek people after more than four hundred years of rule by the Ottoman Empire.
+The Greek War of Independence raged from 1821 to 1830 and resulted in the independence of the Greek people after more than four hundred years of rule by the Ottoman Empire.
 The uprising and its many predecessors also produced many great composers of war poetry.

-In English poetry, Lord Byron, who had fled England ahead of legal proceedings being filed by his many creditors and immediately following the very public breakup of his marriage to Lady Byron, is by far the most famous of these poets.
+In English poetry, Lord Byron is by far the most famous of these poets.
 Byron travelled to Greece during the fighting and joined the Greek rebels.
 Byron also glorified the Greek cause in many of his poems, which continued to be widely read.
-In 1824, Byron died at the age of 36 from a fever contracted after the First and Second Siege of Missolonghi.
-To this day, the Greek people revere him as a national hero.

-Even though he was strangled inside Nebojša Tower in Belgrade by order of Sultan Selim III of the House of Osman in 1798 while planning a Greek uprising with the assistance of Napoleon Bonaparte, the nationalist verse of Rigas Feraios (1757–1798) helped inspire the Greek War of Independence and he remains a major figure in Greek poetry.
+Even though he was strangled inside Nebojša Tower in Belgrade by order of Sultan Selim III of the House of Osman in 1798 while planning a Greek uprising with the assistance of Napoleon Bonaparte, the nationalist verse of Rigas Feraios helped inspire the Greek War of Independence and he remains a major figure in Greek poetry.
 In his poems, Feraios urged the Greek people to leave the cities for the mountains and to fight in the mountains to gain their independence.

-Feraios' last words are said to have been: "I have sown a rich seed; the hour is coming when my country will reap its glorious fruits".

-Dionysios Solomos (1798–1857), another poet of the Greek War of Independence, wrote the Hymn to Liberty, which is now the Greek national anthem, in 1823, just two years after the Greeks rose against the Ottoman Empire.It is also the national anthem of Cyprus, which adopted it in 1966.
-Solomon's is considered to be the national poet of Greece.
+Dionysios Solomos, another poet of the Greek War of Independence, wrote the Hymn to Liberty, which is now the Greek national anthem, in 1823, just two years after the Greeks rose against the Ottoman Empire.
+It is also the national anthem of Cyprus, which adopted it in 1966.
+Solomos is considered to be the national poet of Greece.

-To this day, many songs are sung worldwide on 25 March by members of the Greek diaspora to celebrate Greek independence and showcase their respect for the many Greek lives that were lost during the more four hundred years of Ottoman rule.

-German Revolutions of 1848–49

-Georg Herwegh who wrote during the German revolutions of 1848–49 is an example of a 19th-century German war poet.